 310 Scotchtown Road

 What began as a light display at owner John Watt's mother’s house has grown into a stand-alone, drive-through Christmas Village.
-Catch Santa, snowmen and lots more holiday characters as you drive through this stunning holiday display, which boasts close to a mile of lights.
-Visit from 6 pm to 9 pm now through Dec.
-30 (weather permitting) and turn the radio to 107.9 FM to hear the show.
-There’s a recommended donation of $5 per car and cars can’t be higher than 8-feet.
+See Santa, snowmen, and lots more holiday characters as you drive through this stunning holiday display, which boasts close to a mile of lights.
+Visit from 6–9pm now through Friday, December 29 (weather permitting), and tune the radio to 107.9 FM to hear the show.
+There’s a recommended donation of $5 per car, and vehicles can’t be taller than eight feet.
 Pro tip: Consider making your trip on a weeknight when it’s considerably less busy.

 Holiday Lights in Bloom – Montgomery

 41 Grove Street